-- 4.5 Ensure the school allocates time and resources every year for relevant staff members to attend training and receive continuous professional development opportunities. - 4.6 Encourage a culture of listening to children and taking account of their wishes and feelings in any action the school takes to protect them. - 4.7 Maintain accurate records of staff recruitment, induction, ongoing training and continual professional development (CPD) relating to safeguarding.
+- 4.5 Ensure the school allocates time and resources every year for relevant staff members to attend training and receive continuous professional development opportunities. - 4.6 Encourage a culture of listening to children and taking account of their wishes and feelings in any action the school takes to protect them. - 4.7 Maintain accurate records of staff recruitment, induction and training.